bnprks/notebook-scheduler/README.md

 "/home/users/sunetid/R/x86_64-pc-linux-gnu-library/3.6" "/share/software/user/open/R/3.6.1/lib64/R/library"
 ```

-*Solution*: Go to the file `notebook-scheduler/rsession.conf` on sherlock and add a line `r-libs-user=/your/custom/r/lib/path`
+*Solution*: Go to the file `notebook-scheduler/rsession.conf` on sherlock and add a line `r-libs-user=/your/custom/r/lib/path`.
+Normally this will be handled automatically when you run `python install.py install` and copy the required files to sherlock.